3D Object reconstruction using Depth Sensors

 Rubik's cube

 • The box was chosen because of its simple geometric shape along with a rich amount of features in the form of graphics.
-This would be the easiest to reproduce.
+This should be the easiest to reproduce.
 Box

 • The house was a more complex object.
-While it did have many corners, the complex geometry could be hard to reproduce.
+While it did have many corners, the complex geometry might be hard to reproduce.
 House

 Rubik’s cube